Please review the checklist

 When you send in your registration form and pay the Annual Family Membership of

 $50 or join the Parents Association at a higher level, you will be

-The fee helps cover the costs of Orientation publications, refreshments, and materials.
+registered to attend Parent/Guardian and New Student Orientation with your student.
+The fee helps cover the costs of orientation publications, refreshments, and materials.
 This is the only way to ensure that we have your most current phone

 number, address and e-mail address as the University does not keep parent